 So what makes these vegetarian skewers firm enough to cook on a grill?
 It's the seitan made from scratch.
 Using fresh raw seitan allows you to shape and secure it any way you like.
 Yes, making seitan yourself involves some work.
 But, that brings us to the second and most compelling reason to make your own.

 Let me give you a couple of examples first to illustrate.
 Have you tasted the difference between homemade and frozen guacamole?
 Right.
 Likewise, I probably don't need to convince you that a loaf of crusty sourdough straight out of the oven deserves your grasp more than stale packaged bread from the market.

 Well, in the same way, homemade seitan is hands-down better tasting than anything you can buy.
 Plus, once you get the hang of making it, it's a fun and rewarding project.
 I used to think of it as time-consuming.
 But, if you don't count soaking, a batch of seitan can be shaped, seasoned, and cooked in 45 minutes.
 If you want to make extra, you can season sections uniquely for future recipes.
 Cooked seitan freezes beautifully, and can be used when you are ready.

-If you are new to making seitan, my recipe here will help you on your way.
-I have tried to simplify the process to make it user friendly.
+If you are new to making seitan, my recipe for Homemade Seitan From Scratch will help you on your way.
+I have tried to simplify the process to make it user-friendly.
 So, enough about making seitan.
 Go ahead and start with the Huli Huli sauce.
 My guess is once you taste it, no one can stop you from wanting to try it caramelized over hand-made seitan skewers.